Minkhantkyi/Bank-App-with-TCP-BST/README.md

 # Bank-App-with-TCP-BST
-Bank application in C++ with TCP Server, Client and Binary Search Tree
+Bank application in C++ that use TCP Server, Client, Binary Search Tree for handling data, and File for storing users' data.
+In VSFormat rar file, Server side codes and Client side code are separately included.